MadriSec/Prototype/README.md

 [SysPart](https://arxiv.org/abs/2309.05169) ([CCS ’23](https://doi.org/10.1145/3576915.3623207)) is a research system for **binary-only** syscall surface reduction; at its core it builds **sound (conservative) control- and call-graph views** of x86-64 Linux ELF code and uses **value-flow analysis (VFA)** together with other static techniques to **refine the function-call graph (FCG)**—especially around **indirect calls** and **dynamically resolved targets**—before reasoning about which **syscall** sites are reachable.

-EchoTrace plugs into SysPart’s **static syscall computation** pipeline: we supply **ELF paths** (mirrored `.so` files and extracted executables) and **explicit start symbols** (from bytecode mapping, exported symbols, or entrypoints).
+EchoTrace plugs into SysPart's **static syscall computation** pipeline: we supply **ELF paths** (mirrored `.so` files and extracted executables) and **explicit start functions**.
+For shared libraries, these starts normally come from the Java-to-native mapper.
+If bytecode mapping is unavailable, EchoTrace can fall back to exported dynamic symbols.
+For binaries observed through `execve`, EchoTrace uses `_start` when available and otherwise falls back to imported dynamic functions.
 SysPart then answers: *starting from those addresses, which syscall instructions can this binary reach?*

 ### What SysPart Does Internally (per ELF)